-The Academy has an official Facebook/Twitter/Instagram account, managed by [insert relevant member(s) of staff].
-Staff members who have not been authorised to manage, or post to, the account, must not access, or attempt to access, the account.
+The Academy has an official Twitter account, managed by Miss Simmons.
+Staff members who have not been authorised to manage, or post to the account, must not access, or attempt to access, the account.

 The school has guidelines for what may and must not be posted on its social media accounts.
 Those who are authorised to manage, or post to, the account must make sure they abide by these guidelines at all times.